Helvia/data-crypto-tool/README.md

 The tool uses RSA Public Key Cryptography to encrypt a randomly generated symmetric key, which then uses to encrypt the data with the AES block cipher.

-## Requrements
+## Requirements

 To use this tool you need:

-1. Unit-like system
+1. a unix-like environment (unix, linux, osx or putty, cygwin)
 2. openssl
 3. tar